Europe kickstarts R&D fightback against superbugs

 The Commission said it would also use flexibility in the current pharmaceutical legislation to give rapid approval to new antibiotics and would work with governments to make sure they enjoyed "adequate market and pricing conditions."

-Superbugs capable of evading even the most powerful antibiotics are increasing their grip in Europe and the need to combat resistance is now "critical," according to the European Center for Disease Prevention and Control (ECDC).
+Superbugs capable of evading even the most powerful antibiotics are increasing their grip in Europe and the need to combat resistance is now "critical", according to the European Centre for Disease Prevention and Control (ECDC).

 "We need to declare a war -- a war against these bacteria," the ECDC's director Marc Sprenger told Reuters.